hoodarm/FPL-Guru/README.md

 3) Defining a form rating index
 4) Ranking players on a relative form rating index
 5) Optimizing the best team per game week based on budget restrictions and club and positional constraints

-### For more information, refer to the Documentation directory